w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ---
 id: learn-comparisons-ethereum-2
-title: Polkadot vs. Ethereum 2.0
+title: Polkadot vs. Ethereum
-sidebar_label: Ethereum 2.0
+sidebar_label: Ethereum
-description: A high-level comparison between Polkadot and Ethereum 2.0.
+description: A high-level comparison between Polkadot and Ethereum.
-keywords: [ethereum, ethereum 2.0, proof of stake, sharding]
+keywords: [ethereum, Ethereum, proof of stake, sharding]
 slug: ../learn-comparisons-ethereum-2
 ---

-Polkadot and Ethereum 2.0 are both **sharded** protocols.
-While Ethereum 2.0 is not yet released at the time of this writing, it has goals of being a multi-sharded network, much like Polkadot and its parachains.
+Polkadot and Ethereum are both **sharded** protocols.
+While Ethereum is not yet released at the time of this writing, it has goals of being a multi-sharded network, much like Polkadot and its parachains.
 When a network is **sharded**, this implies that it is capable of executing multiple (and often many) state transitions in parallel.